 Thorium Reader is based on the set of open-source chrome-less modules, a toolkit named Readium Desktop.
-Thorium Reader and Readium Desktop both rely on Electron.js, node.js and typescript, which efficient cross-platform technologies.
-Thorium is further developed using React components based on HTML 5/CSS 3.
+Thorium Reader and Readium Desktop both rely on Electron.js, node.js and typescript, which are efficient cross-platform technologies.
+Thorium is also using React components based on HTML 5/CSS 3.

 Introducing Thorium, a new free desktop EPUB reader for Windows and Mac, 24th Annual Accessing Higher Ground, November 2019, speakers Richard Orme (CEO) and George Kerscher (Chief Innovations Officer), DAISY Consortium.